tanishka84/HGR-hand-gesture-recognition/README.md

 # Hand Gesture Recognition with MediaPipe - YOLO Project

 ## Author
-Tanishka Badnaware
+**Tanishka Badnaware**

 ## Overview

-This project implements a **comprehensive hand gesture recognition system** combining MediaPipe for hand landmark detection with custom YOLO models trained on a curated dataset.
+This project implements a comprehensive hand gesture recognition system combining **MediaPipe** for hand landmark detection with custom **YOLO** models trained on a curated dataset.
 The system supports both model training and real-time inference for static hand gesture recognition.

 ## 🎥 Demo Video
 👉 [Click here to watch the demo video](https://github.com/tanishka84/HGR-hand-gesture-recognition/blob/main/output-hand-gestures/VIDEOS/output_gestures.mp4)

-**Supported Gestures:**
+## Technology Justification
+This project combines **MediaPipe** and **YOLO** to achieve robust, real-time recognition:
+- **MediaPipe** is used for hand detection and landmark extraction.
+It provides high accuracy and low-latency detection of 21 hand keypoints, making it ideal for real-time applications.
+- **YOLO** is employed for gesture classification.
+YOLO is a state-of-the-art object detection framework, which allows training custom models on hand gesture datasets.
+It ensures scalable performance and higher robustness than purely rules-based classification.

+This hybrid approach balances **efficiency** (via MediaPipe) and **accuracy/generalization** (via YOLO).

+## Gesture Logic Explanation
+The system detects and classifies gestures based on hand landmarks and trained YOLO models.

+- **Open Palm**: All five fingers extended.
+- **Fist**: All fingers folded into the palm.
+- **Peace Sign (V-Sign)**: Index and middle fingers extended, other fingers folded.
+- **Thumbs Up**: Thumb extended upward, other fingers folded.

+➡️ These four gestures meet the **minimum required set from the assignment**.
+In addition, the system also supports:
+- Call Me 🤙
+- Dislike (Thumbs Down) 👎
+- Good Job (Thumbs Up alternate) 👍
+- Ok 👌
+- Rock On 🤘

+## Supported Gestures
 - Call Me
 - Dislike (Thumbs Down)
 - Good Job (Thumbs Up)
 - Ok
 - Peace Sign